top of page

 The episode did have its positives, though, which definitely saved it from being completely terrible.

 With the exception of Squidward (who seemed too heartless even for himself), the characters were as lovable and fun to hang with as ever.
 Especially SpongeBob himself, whose innocence and kindness was a heartwarming thing to see.
-The vocal performances were also excellent, with Tom Kenny and Carolyn Lawrence giving the best performances out of the regular cast members as SpongeBob and Sandy, and John Goodman being a welcoming addition to the show as the voice of Santa Claus.
+The vocal performances were also excellent.
+Of all the regular cast members, the ones who gave the best performances were Tom Kenny as SpongeBob and Carolyn Lawrence as Sandy.
+Also, while I wasn’t a fan of this episode’s take on Santa Claus, and despite feeling that John Goodman was relatively underused as the voice of the character, I still enjoyed Goodman’s guest appearance regardless.

 The music and songs that were featured in this episode were quite melodious, if I may add.